invertedv/testGo/docs/buildData.md

 - newPayment.
 New payment at prevailing conforming rate (same term as current loan)
 - potentialDqMax.
 Potential DQ if no payments were made after the as-of date
 - potentialDqMin.
 Potential DQ if 2 payments were made each month after the as-of date.
+- lbrGrowth.
+Growth in labor force from as-of date to target date (annualized)
+- dHpi.
+Change in HPI between origination date and target date.

 #### Static fields
 {: .fs-2 .fw-700 }

+Below are static fields calculated by goMortgage

 - spread.
 Difference between the note rate and the conforming rate (same term) at the first-pay date.
 - trgFcType*.
 Foreclosure type ("Judicial", "Non-Judicial")
 - trgFcDays*.
 Fannie Mae guideline for foreclosure, in days.
-- lbrGrowth.
-Growth in labor force from as-of date to target date (annualized)
-- dHpi.
-Change in HPI between origination date and target date.

 * These are prefixed "trg" even though they are static because they come in via the non-loan table.
 ### Examples